divnix/digga/README.md

 created on first entering a `nix-shell`.

 Be sure to run `git crypt init`, before committing anything to this directory.
-Be sure to check out git-crypts [documentation](https://github.com/AGWA/git-crypt) if your not familiar.
+Be sure to check out git-crypt's [documentation](https://github.com/AGWA/git-crypt) if your not familiar.
 The filter is already set up to encrypt everything in this folder by default.